 Interview a healthcare provider, a patient and/or care provider.
 Also, feel free to use your resources, nursing faculty, or senior nursing students if needed.
-Identify a real problem in the delivery of healthcare and create a prototype to improve the problem in a Healthcare Makerspace.
-The topic you choose needs to be one that can be researched to:
+Identify a real problem in the delivery of healthcare and create a prototype to improve the problem using a Healthcare Makerspace.
+Develop a script as a guide before interviewing.